Cold in the home could reduce mobility

 20th June 2014

 A new study has found that reducing the temperature in the home could reduce the level of mobility in older women.
 The European study found that just 45 minutes of exposure to colder temperatures impacted on elderly women’s muscle responses and walking ability.
-Although stair lifts and other aids could help in such situations, particularly with heating coming at great financial expense, ensuring that a hope is kept warm could help elderly residents live safely and independently.
+Although stair lifts and other aids such as homelifts could help in such situations, particularly with heating coming at great financial expense, ensuring that a hope is kept warm could help elderly residents live safely and independently.

 While home stair lifts with arm rests can dramatically improve the level of elderly residents’ independence, the study found that after 45 minutes, even sitting in a chair and getting back up again was more difficult for those in a colder environment – a woman’s speed of going from sitting to standing fell by 10 per cent in such conditions.